mcibique/vue-testing-examples/README.md

 ### Mocking store for a smart component

 Usually smart components use a store to access and to update the application state.
 This brings dependencies and coupling which should be mocked out during the test.
-Unfortunately, that's not easy to do because a component's logic often depends on a logic in the store.
+Unfortunately, that's not easy to do because a component's logic often depends on the logic in the store.
 If you want to mock it, then your mock will end up with duplicated logic.

-To keep things DRY, it's easier to test smart component with real store implementation (real actions, mutations and getters).
-If your actions are calling back-end API (they often do), this should be mocked.
+To keep things DRY, it's easier to test smart component with a real implementation of the store (real actions, mutations and getters).
+If your actions are calling backend API (they often do), this should be mocked.
 Let's check this out in the following example.

 The component below is using the store to persist a message.
 The message is also displayed in the title of the component, so it must be retrieved every time it changes.